nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * A `Module` object representing the General Tasks list.
 This `Module` is instantiated upon `ModuleList`'s creation and is meant to be the "default" module for all uncategorised or miscellaneous tasks.
 * An `ArrayList` containing all user-created modules.

 The `Module` class serves as a wrapper around a `TaskList`, providing additional attributes including the module code and module description.
-Within the context of Mod Happy, modules can be viewed as task categories with names, descriptions and other attributes.
-For this reason, the General Tasks list is implemented as a `Module` under the hood.
+Within the context of Mod Happy, modules can be viewed as task categories with names, descriptions and other attributes; for this reason, the General Tasks list is implemented as a `Module` under the hood.

 > 📔 <span style="color:#00bb00">**NOTE:**</span>
 >